Suspect dead after officer-involved shooting at Liberty Point International School

-UPDATE: Deputies made contact with the suspect after receiving a suspicious phone call.
-Confrontation ensued, and shots were fired.
+Due to the ongoing investigation, there will be law enforcement in the area throughout the night and into Wednesday, Feb.
+23. Several road closures are also in effect near the school while the investigation continues.

+These closures include the following: Maher Dr. at E. Palmer Lake Dr., Maher Dr. at E. Ohio Dr. and Maher Dr. at E. Arvada Dr.

-The suspect has been pronounced deceased at the scene.
-One deputy has been injured but his injuries were not life-threatening.
-No students were injured in the confrontation.
+The suspect was pronounced deceased at the scene.
+One deputy was been injured but his injuries were not life-threatening.
+No students or staff from the school were injured in the confrontation or were involved in the incident.

 PUEBLO WEST, Colo. — The Pueblo Sheriff’s Office has announced that an officer-involved shooting has taken place at Liberty Point International School.

-Note: UPDATE: The 10th Judicial Critical Incident Response Team is conducting the incident investigation.
-The CIRT includes members of the Pueblo Police Department, Colorado State Patrol, Pueblo County District Attorney’s Office, Colorado Bureau of Investigations and the Pueblo County Sheriff’s Office.
-UPDATE: Deputies responded to a report of a suspicious individual knocking on windows of vehicles in the area of Liberty Point International School.
-Confrontation ensued when, upon being approached by a deputy, the suspect attempted to disarm a Pueblo County Sheriff’s Deputy, and shots were fired.